 I hold a palm in front of each breast and say, “Certainly not in the Oval Office.”

 “I wanted to pin Clinton’s libidinous corpse to the wall by asking if he ‘twice ejaculated into Monica Lewinsky’s mouth’ and on another occasion climaxed into a bathroom sink beside the Oval Office and on another if he masturbated into a trash can in his secretary’s office.”

 I throw off the covers and stand on my bed to say, “Brett Kavanaugh, you’re the greatest American since Sean Hannity.
 What did you do next?”

 “After Clinton escaped the noose, I worked to elect George W. Bush and served on his legal team during the Florida Recount of 2000.
 Thank God, we won.
 The whole world won.
 Imagine the catastrophes that would’ve resulted from an Al Gore presidency.
-Once President Bush took office, I worked first as his associate counsel and then as his staff secretary, helping to nominate conservative judges, publicize Iranian nuclear weapons, and downplay U.S. torture.”
+Once President Bush took office, I worked first as his associate counsel and then as his staff secretary, helping to nominate conservative judges, publicize Iraqi weapons of mass destruction, and downplay U.S. torture.”